Psalm 109

-Psalm 109 is a psalm in the Book of Psalms.
+Psalm 109 is a psalm in the Book of Psalms, beginning in English in the King James Version: "Hold not thy peace, O God of my praise".
 In the slightly different numbering system used in the Greek Septuagint version of the Bible and in the Latin Vulgate, this psalm is Psalm 108.
+In Latin, it is known as "Deus, laudem".
 It is attributed to King David and noted for containing some of the most severe curses in the Bible, such as verses 12 and 13.
 It has traditionally been called the "Judas Psalm" or "Iscariot Psalm" for an interpretation relating verse 8 to Judas Iscariot's punishment as noted in the New Testament.

-The psalm's Latin title is Deus, laudem, from its opening words, Deus, laudem meam ne tacueris ("My God, whom I praise, do not remain silent" in the New International Version).
+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+It has been set to music.